 This recipe is likely a bit more sophisticated in flavor than the traditional sloppy joe meat you ate as a child – thanks to the addition of smoked paprika, molasses and a touch of cayenne.
 I’m sure you’ll love the sauce!

-Once the meat is done cooking in your Instant Pot, you can hit the “saute” function to reduce some of the liquid.
-That’ll keep your sloppy joes from becoming a bit too sloppy.
-Meat tends to release a lot of water – so I usually do this with most meat dishes that I make in the Instant Pot.
+Once the meat is done cooking in your instant pot, you can hit the “sauté” function to reduce some of the liquid.
+That’ll keep the sloppy joes from becoming a bit too sloppy.
+Meat tends to release a lot of water – so I usually do this with most meat dishes that I make in the instant pot.
 It helps concentrate the flavors without too much extra liquid.

 - 2 tablespoons avocado oil

 - 2 onions, diced